NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         // compare record's attribute value to the the given attrVal as below:
         /*
-            firstly get the attribute offset for the attrName attribute from the attribute cache entry of the relation using AttrCacheTable::getAttrCatEntry */
+            firstly get the attribute offset for the attrName attribute from the attribute cache entry of the relation using AttrCacheTable::getAttrCatEntry()
+        */
-        // use the attribute offset to get the value of the attribute from current record
+        /* use the attribute offset to get the value of the attribute from current record */

         int cmpVal;  // will store the difference between the attributes
         // set cmpVal using compareAttrs()

-        // Next task is to check whether this record satisfies the given condition.
+        /* Next task is to check whether this record satisfies the given condition.
-        // It is determined based on the output of previous comparison and the op value received.
+           It is determined based on the output of previous comparison and the op value received.
-        // The following code sets the cond variable if the condition is satisfied. if (
+           The following code sets the cond variable if the condition is satisfied.
+        */
+        if (
             (op == NE && cmpVal != 0) ||    // if op is "not equal to"
             (op == LT && cmpVal < 0) ||     // if op is "less than"